Injured Bald Eagle Benefits from Second Chance and Good Company

 Cue Green Chimneys

 Since March, the Bald Eagle has been under the care of our wildlife experts at the Paul C. Kupchok Wildlife Center.
+Green Chimneys is one of the few places in New York State that has the proper licenses and permits required to rehabilitate Bald Eagles.
 Keeping the eagle out of sight and with minimal interaction with people, the hope remains that it will recover fully and be able to return to the wild.

 This images shows two Bald Eagles inside our flight cage.
 The one on the the lower branch is permanently injured and resides at Green Chimneys.
 The other is recovering from an injury and will hopefully be released back into the wild.